buildingblocks/Quick-Event-Tracking/README.md

 It was created by Robert Stevenson-Leggett at <a href="http://www.building-blocks.com">Building Blocks</a> and is licenced under the MIT licence.

 #Version History
- - 0.8 - Bug fix with BREAKING CHANGE! $.ga.trackEvent has has it's signiture changes.
+ - 0.8 - Bug fix with *BREAKING CHANGE!* $.ga.trackEvent has has its signature changed.
  - 0.7 - Added support for non interactive option
  - 0.6 - Bug fixes
  - 0.5 - Add gaTrackEvent